mglush/emart/README.md

   - display the previous order for the customer.
   - re-run a previous order for a given customer.

-Functionality of the manager interface includes:<br />
+## Functionality of the manager interface
   - log in with credentials.
   - print monthly summary of sales statements.
   - adjust customer status (bypassing company policy).